hypo69/hypo/pytest/gemini - set 1/en/suppliers/cdata/login.md

 1. **Mocking:** The crucial addition is mocking the `selenium` webdriver interaction.
 This is **essential** for unit tests to run without needing a browser or actual website interaction.
 I've mocked the `MockDriver` class to mimic the interaction with the browser and website elements.
 This also lets you check the internal logic of the function without relying on an external resource like a browser.

-2. **Error Handling:** I've added a test (`test_login_invalid_email`) demonstrating how to test for exceptions.
+2. **Error Handling:** I've added a test (`test_login_invalid_email`) demonStarting how to test for exceptions.
 This is vital for checking robust code.

 3. **Clearer Assertions:** The assertions are now more specific, reflecting the expected output of the `login` function.

 4. **Comprehensive Tests:** The tests cover valid input, an invalid email, and a scenario where an element is missing (which can throw an error).

-5. **Fixture (Illustrative):**  I've shown a structure for a fixture that could be used if you need to supply data to your tests.
+5. **Fixture (IlluStartive):**  I've shown a structure for a fixture that could be used if you need to supply data to your tests.
 In the future, consider writing more tests.

 **How to Run:**